-Sustainability Objective: Sustainability Objective: 7a Promote and provide opportunities and services to maintain healthy communities.
-Indicator Performance Source Frequency (1 st April 2018 - 31 st M larch 2019) Nature of performance Significance Proportion of dwellings within agreed walking/cycling distance (400m) of key health services.
+Sustainability Objective: ustainability Objective: 7a Promote and provide opportunities and services to maintain healthy communities.
+Performance Indicator Source Frequency (1 st April 2020 - 31 st M arch 2021) Nature of performance Significance Proportion of dwellings within agreed walking/cycling distance (400m) of key health services.
 Ceredigion County Council.
-Annually Proportion of dwellings within agreed walking/cycling distance (400m) of key health services: 10.5% (2019 data) ?
+Annually Proportion of dwellings within agreed walking/cycling distance (400m) of key health services: 10.4% ?
 Proportion of new dwellings within 300m of their nearest natural green space.
 Ceredigion County Council.
 As Available.
 This indicator could not be monitored this year as information was not available.
 Notwithstanding it is noted that previous monitoring identified a positive relationship.
 N/A

 Amount of new open space facilities Ceredigion County Council Annually.
-No loss of open space (ha) provided.
-(AMR Indicator Q01 & Q03). within the county. +
+Gain of over 0.0 Ha of (ha) provided.
+(AMR Indicator Q01 & Q03). open space within the + county.